nazar-kuzo/angular-extensions/README.md

 ### Build

-Run `ng build ngx-controls --configuration development` from root directory.
+Run `ng build ngx-mat-controls --configuration development` from root directory.

-### Create a Pack file

-Navigate to the `dist/ngx-controls` folder and run the `npm pack` command.

-This will make a Pack (target) file with a name ngx-controls-0.0.1.tgz.

 ### Usage

-Install the package in your project using the command `npm install <absolute_path>/ngx-controls-0.0.1.tgz`
+Install the package in your project using the command `npm install ngx-mat-controls-1.0.0`